 Figure 2.
 Select a new CompactRIO system

 CompactRIO systems have at least two user-selectable modes.
 Some models of the CompactRIO have an additional user-selectable mode to program in Real-Time NI-DAQmx.
-Please refer to this article to dermine if your CompactRIO is capable of using Real-Time NI-DAQmx.
+Please refer to this article to determine if your CompactRIO is capable of using Real-Time NI-DAQmx.
 After adding your target to the project, you will be prompted to select which programming mode you would like to use.
 Note: You can change the programming mode later if needed using the CompactRIO Chassis Properties dialog box.
 Real-Time (NI-DAQmx) Mode – CompactRIO with NI-DAQmx is the latest addition to the CompactRIO Controller family.
 It brings two software experiences into one by combining the ease of use of NI-DAQmx and the low-level functionality of LabVIEW FPGA.
 It also simplifies system architectures by bringing the latest in synchronization and control technologies to the CompactRIO platform.
 To program a C Series Module in this mode, place it under the Real-Time Resources folder in the LabVIEW project.Real-Time Scan (I/O Variable) Mode – this option allows you to program the real-time processor of your CompactRIO System, but not the FPGA.
 In this mode, NI provides a pre-defined personality for the FPGA that periodically scans the I/O and places it in a memory map, making it available to LabVIEW Real-Time.
 CompactRIO Real-Time Scan Mode is sufficient for applications that require single-point access to I/O at rates of a few hundred hertz.
 To program a C Series Module in this mode, place it under the Real-Time Scan Resources folder in the LabVIEW project.
-To learn more about scan mode, read the Understanding NI CompactRIO Scan Mode white paper and view the benchmarks.Note: NI recommend Real-Time (NI-DAQmx) Mode over Real-Time Scan (I/O Variable) Mode.LabVIEW FPGA Interface Mode – this option allows you to unlock the real power of CompactRIO by customizing the FPGA personality in addition to programming the real-time processor, achieving performance that would typically require custom hardware.
+To learn more about scan mode, read Understanding NI CompactRIO Scan Mode and view the benchmarks.Note: NI recommends Real-Time (NI-DAQmx) Mode over Real-Time Scan (I/O Variable) Mode.LabVIEW FPGA Interface Mode – This option allows you to unlock the real power of CompactRIO by customizing the FPGA personality in addition to programming the real-time processor, achieving performance that would typically require custom hardware.
 Using LabVIEW FPGA, you can implement custom timing and triggering, off-load signal processing and analysis, create custom protocols, and access I/O at its maximum rate.
 To program a C Series Module in this mode, place it under the FPGA target in the LabVIEW project.
 LabVIEW will now attempt to detect the chassis and C Series I/O Modules present in your system and automatically add them to the LabVIEW Project.
 Note: If your system was not discovered and you choose to add it offline, you will need to add the chassis and C Series I/O manually.
 This document discusses this process for scan mode and FPGA mode.The figure below shows how each mode sends the I/O data through a unique path.
 For Real-Time (NI-DAQmx) mode, the data is read through the processor via NI-DAQmx VI’s.
-For Real-Time Scan (IO Variable) mode, the data is sent through the FPGA, but is ultimately accessed on the processor by dragging and dropping IO Nodes to the Real-Time VI.
-For LabVIEW FPGA mode, the I/O is read from directly from within the FPGA by dragging and dropping IO Nodes to the FPGA VI.
+For Real-Time Scan (IO Variable) mode, the data is sent through the FPGA but is ultimately accessed on the processor by dragging and dropping IO Nodes to the Real-Time VI.
+For LabVIEW FPGA mode, the I/O is read directly from within the FPGA by dragging and dropping IO Nodes to the FPGA VI.